 Sounds like a crazy question right?
-Well unfortunately, our industry is full of part time agents.
-The top agents are obviously not part time so you really don’t need to ask a top agent but if someone isn’t just ask, it can’t hurt.
+Well, unfortunately, our industry is full of part-time agents.
+The top agents are obviously not part time but if you’re unsure, just ask, it can’t hurt.
 Selling your home should be the real estate Agent’s number one priority.
 Don’t waste your time with part-time Agents who aren’t fully committed to bringing buyers to your home.
 It’s important to know that your real estate Agent will give your home the time and attention it requires to sell it.
 A part-time Agent means part-time marketing, part-time negotiating, and full-time headaches for you.

 Hiring the right Agent can make the difference between selling your home for top dollar and having it sit on the market with no activity.
 Make sure you ask these questions to get the right Agent to sell your home.